technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP plus extend and innovate with Data and AI.md

 1. In the Visualizations pane, select **Map**.

-2. From the **Fields** pane, drag-and-drop the SalesOrderHeaders.CITYNAME field to the Location box, the SalesOrderHeaders.CUSTOMERGROUP field to the Legend box and the SalesOrderHeaders.TOTALNETAMOUNT to the Bubble size box.
+2. From the **Data** pane, drag-and-drop the SalesOrderHeaders.CITYNAME field to the Location box, the SalesOrderHeaders.CUSTOMERGROUP field to the Legend box and the SalesOrderHeaders.TOTALNETAMOUNT to the Bubble size box.

    ![The Visualizations pane displays with the Map visualization selected, the associated form is populated as described above.](media/pbi_mapvispane.png "Map visualization settings")